Learn more about the safety and efficacy of thigh lift surgery in treating unwanted fat and excess skin on the region of your thighs.

 Are you suffering from skin irritation, pain, or chaffing due to excessive friction and moisture in your thighs?

 If you’re experiencing these conditions, you may benefit from a procedure called a thigh lift.
-This surgical procedure removes excess skin and fat in your thighs, resulting in smoother, firmer, and younger-looking skin.
+This surgical procedure removes excess skin and fat in your thighs, resulting in smoother and firmer skin.
 You might benefit from an inner thigh lift, a medial thigh lift or an outer thigh lift.